rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 Failure Scenarios
 ----------

-Now that I've explained how to 1) detect conflicts, 2) resolve conflicts, and 3) repair conflicts I want to discuss various failure scenarios and see if I can't show that these three things will lead to an eventually consistent system in most circumstances.
-I'll try my best to go from simple to more convoluted.
+Now that I've explained how to detect, resolve, and repair conflicts I want to discuss various failure scenarios and demonstrate how these features come together to provide consistency.
 I will cover only the scenarios that jump out to me as trying to cover all the different variations may lead to madness for both you and me.
 I'll also be quoting shell sessions with RTS so that you can follow along if you